 Our Support Services improve the quality of life for people with vision loss and empower them to live independently.

-- Our caseworkers guide clients to services that meet their goals, monitor client progress, arrange for one-on-one instruction, and make referrals.
+- Our caseworkers guide clients to services that meet their personal goals, monitor client progress, arrange for one-on-one instruction, and make referrals.

 - Caseworkers also conduct home visits, during which they can help clients read mail, write checks, manage finances, complete forms, and perform basic home repairs to ensure safety.

 - Our transport service connects clients to life-sustaining medical care, critical food supplies, and agency services.